-From the architect.
+Text description provided by the architects.
 Sancaklar Mosque located in Buyukçekmece, a suburban neighborhood in the outskirts of Istanbul, aims to address the fundamental issues of designing a mosque by distancing itself from the current architectural discussions based on form and focusing solely on the essence of religious space.

 The project site is located in a prairie landscape that is separated from the surrounding suburban gated communities by a busy highway.
 The high walls surrounding the park on the upper courtyard of the mosque depict a clear boundary between the chaotic outer world and the serene atmosphere of the public park.
 The long canopy stretching out from the park becomes the only architectural element visible from the outside.
 The building is located below this canopy and can be accessed from a path from the upper courtyard through the park.
 The building blends in completely with the topography and the outside world is left behind as one moves through the landscape, down the hill and in between the walls to enter the mosque.